katcipis/sophia/notes/talent-is-overrated.md

 Working hard, that is the funny thing on life and that always puzzled me.
 There is a lot of people that works hard, every day, and don't seem to get nowhere.
-That always puzzled me, because at least for me, I just always did that and thing where a little different, it seemed that I could do more things than most people, but I never felt specially gifted or faster.
+That always puzzled me, because at least for me, I just always did that and things where a little different, it seemed that I could do more things than most people, but I never felt specially gifted or faster.
 I just spend a lot of time with the problems I found interesting.